 What does the GHIC cover?

-The NHS says that the GHIC card will mean you have access to ‘medically necessary state-provided healthcare’ while you are in an EU country or Switzerland.
+The NHS says that the GHIC card will mean you have access to ‘medically necessary state-provided healthcare’ while you are in a European Economic Area country and certain other countries.

 Medically necessary healthcare is any healthcare that can’t wait till you come home to the UK, so might include things like emergency treatment and visits to A&E, as well as treatment for long-term or pre-existing medical conditions, such as diabetes or asthma.
 You may need to pay a percentage towards this treatment, even though you might get it free from the NHS if you were at home.